ratatui/ratatui/BREAKING-CHANGES.md

 [#1952]: https://github.com/ratatui/ratatui/pull/1952

-The old `Flex::SpaceAround` behavior has been changed to distribute space evenly around each element, with the middle spacers being twice the size of the first and last elements.
+The old `Flex::SpaceAround` behavior has been changed to distribute space evenly around each element, with the middle spacers being twice the size of the first and last one.
 The old behavior can be achieved by using `Flex::SpaceEvenly` instead.

 ```diff